Optimization

 Code Splitting

-Code-splitting is a crucial frontend optimization technique that breaks applications into on-demand loaded modules, improving first-screen load speed and reducing resource waste.
-Build tools like Vite and Rollup automatically split modules based on static dependency analysis and dynamic imports, supporting manual chunking strategies (like separating third-party libraries) to enhance loading efficiency and browser caching:
+Code-splitting is an important frontend optimization technique.
+It breaks an application into multiple modules that are loaded on demand, speeding up first-screen loading and reducing wasted resources.
+Build tools such as Vite and Rollup automatically split modules through static dependency analysis and dynamic import, and they also support manual chunking strategies such as separating third-party libraries for better loading efficiency and cache usage:

-// module.js and its dependencies will be split into a
+// module.js and its dependencies are split into a separate file,

 function loadModule() {